NASA-DEVELOP/dnppy/docs/source/dev_pages/doc.rst

         * https://github.com/NASA-DEVELOP/dnppy/pull/55
         * https://github.com/NASA-DEVELOP/dnppy/pull/57

-This process automatically tells `Travis-CI`_ to rebuild the documentation pages every time a commit is pushed to the master branch.
+This process automatically tells `Travis-CI`_ to rebuild the documentation pages every time a commit is pushed to the any branch of dnppy.
 This is done according to the `.travis.yml` file.
 It typically takes less than 2 minutes for the changes to go live.

 .. _reStructuredText: http://docutils.sourceforge.net/rst.html